Mohammad Reza Pahlavi: Collapse of the regime

 Reza spent much of his time working out various conspiracy theories about who was behind the revolution, with his favourite candidates being some combination of Britain, the United States, and the Soviet Union.
 Milani wrote that Mohammad Reza's view of the revolution as a gigantic conspiracy organised by foreign powers suggested that there was nothing wrong with Iran, and the millions of people demonstrating against him were just dupes being used by foreigners, a viewpoint that did not encourage concessions and reforms until it was too late.
 For much of 1978, Mohammad Reza saw his enemies as "Marxist" revolutionaries rather than Islamists.
 The Shah had exaggerated ideas about the power of the KGB, which he thought of as omnipotent, and often expressed the view that all of the demonstrations against him had been organised in Moscow, saying only the KGB had the power to bring out thousands of ordinary people to demonstrate.

 In October 1978, the oil workers went on strike, shutting down the oil industry and Mohammad Reza's principal source of revenue.
 The Iranian military had no plans in place to deal with such an event, and the strike pushed the regime to the economic brink.

-The revolution had attracted support from a broad coalition ranging from secular, far-left nationalists to Islamists on the right, and Khomeini, who was temporarily based in Paris after being expelled from Iraq, chose to present himself as a moderate able to bring together all the different factions leading the revolution.
+The revolution had attracted support from a broad coalition ranging from secular, far-left nationalists to Islamists on the right, and Khomeini, who was temporarily living in Paris after being expelled from Iraq, chose to present himself as a moderate able to bring together all the different factions leading the revolution.
 On 3 November, a SAVAK plan to arrest about 1,500 people considered to be leaders of the revolution was submitted to Mohammad Reza, who at first tentatively agreed, but then changed his mind, disregarding not only the plan, but also dismissing its author, Parviz Sabeti.

-On 5 November 1978, Mohammad Reza went on Iranian television to say, "I have heard the voice of your revolution" and promise major reforms.
-In a major concession to the opposition, on 7 November 1978, Mohammad Reza freed all political prisoners while ordering the arrest of the former prime minister Amir-Abbas Hoveyda and several senior officials of his regime, a move that both emboldened his opponents and demoralised his supporters.
+Following Sharif-Emami’s resignation and the failure of a ‘government of national reconciliation’, General Gholam Reza Azhari became Prime Minister.
+Ministerial posts were largely filled by generals.
+On 6 November 1978, Shah Mohammad Reza announced the establishment of a military government in a live broadcast on Iranian television, and called for calm in a statement drafted by Hossein Nasr, an Islamic philosopher and former rector of Aryamehr Technical University in Tehran, and Reza Ghotbi, director of state television:

+‘[…] As King and as an Iranian, I cannot reject the revolution of the Iranian nation. […] As King, I have sworn an oath to protect our territorial integrity, national unity and Shia Islam.
+Once again, I swear an oath to the Iranian nation, and assure you that past mistakes, injustice and corruption will not be repeated, and that the damage caused by these mistakes will be rectified. […] I have heard the voice of your revolution, Iranian nation.
+I will protect the constitutional monarchy, which is a divine gift, and I will safeguard that for which you have made sacrifices.
+I guarantee that the Iranian government will be based on the constitution and social justice, far removed from all tyranny, oppression and corruption. […]"